wein.plus

 Paris Wine Tasting

-The competition has so far been repeated three times with the original wines; the third and fourth only with the red wines.
-Finally, there was also a book about it, the US journalist George M. Taber published the 350-page work "Judgment of Paris: California vs. France and the Historic 1976 Paris Tasting That Revolutionised Wine" in 2006.
-And last but not least, this material was even made into a film in 2008 under the title "Bottle Shock" with director Randall Miller; however, Spurrier was very dissatisfied with this due to what he considered to be partly fictitious details (see also a list of films on the subject of wine and viticulture under the keyword cinema and TV films).
+The competition was repeated three times with the original wines; the third and fourth only with the red wines.
+The US journalist George M. Taber published a book about this in 2006.
+The 350-page work "Judgment of Paris: California vs. France and the Historic 1976 Paris Tasting That Revolutionised Wine".
+And last but not least, this material was even made into a film in 2008 under the title "Bottle Shock" with director Randall Miller; however, Spurrier was very dissatisfied with this due to what he considered to be partly fictitious details (see also a list of films on the subject of wine and viticulture under the heading of cinema and TV films).

 Voices of our members